Debra M. Jacobs

 After moving to Sarasota, Florida, in January 2008, her love of animals and interest in animal welfare brought her communication and customer service skills to Animal Rescue Coalition as a Community Outreach Assistant for their spay/neuter program.
 This role soon led to her promotion to Office Manager.

 Nancy's diverse 27-year administrative career began in Vancouver, British Columbia, working primarily in the lumber exporting industry in various senior administrative assistant roles, sales, customer service, and event planning.

 With Florida now her home, her leisure time is spent with her husband, Dave, and all their fur babies.

 Join Nancy on Twitter: @NancyJHenry

 To contact Nancy: firstname.lastname@example.org

-Stacy holds a BFA from Ringling College of Art and Design and a MFA from Cranbrook Academy of Art.
+Stacy holds a BFA from Ringling College of Art and Design and an MFA from Cranbrook Academy of Art.
 Upon graduation, she traveled to New Delhi, India, for a three-month art residency at Global Arts Village.
 After completion, she spent a brief time in the United States working for William Massie Architecture before traveling to Mustique, St. Vincent and the Grenadines.
-In Mustique, she worked as a sculptor, fabricator, and liaison for both William Massie Architecture and Sutherland Studios for almost four years.
+In Mustique, she worked as a sculptor, fabricator, and liaison for both William Massie Architecture and Sutherland Studios.
 As she evolved, her passions grew to include the digital world as a creative outlet.
-In 2011, Stacy returned to the United States where she interned with Andre Freiats at AFX Studios in Atlanta, Georgia, and simultaneously studied digital programs.
-In 2013, Stacy was introduced to the nonprofit world at Home of New Vision in Ann Arbor, Michigan, where she learned to bridge her creativity with social good.
+Eventually, Stacy returned to the United States where she studied digital programs.
+Shortly after, she was introduced to the nonprofit world, where she learned to bridge her creativity with social good.